On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

-Regarding respiratory viruses, the rate of coinfection with influenza is not well described.
-Early in the course of the pandemic several observational cohorts reported widely varying rates, with the highest being 50% (Yue, June 2020; Hashemi, July 2020), but numerous studies examining influenza rates in other countries in the setting of COVID-19 control measures have shown significantly decreased activity (Fong, May 2020; Kuo, August 2020; Soo, August 2020; Olsen, September 2020).
+Regarding respiratory viruses, early in the course of the pandemic several observational cohorts reported widely varying rates, with the highest being 50% (Yue, June 2020; Hashemi, July 2020), but numerous studies examining influenza rates in other countries in the setting of COVID-19 control measures have shown significantly decreased activity (Fong, May 2020; Kuo, August 2020; Soo, August 2020; Olsen, September 2020).
+Given enhanced infection control measures due to the pandemic, an overall drop in respiratory viruses during the winter of 2020 has been noted in the literature (Britton, September 2020; Yeoh, June 2021; Nolen, June 2021).

-In terms of fungal infections, relatively high rates (over a quarter) of coinfection with Aspergillus have been reported in a few observational cohorts and case series of patients with COVID-19 requiring mechanical ventilation, but this not has been consistently reported across studies; currently, the true incidence of COVID-19 associated pulmonary aspergillosis is not known.
+In terms of fungal infections, relatively high rates (over a quarter) of coinfection with Aspergillus have been reported in a few observational cohorts and case series of patients with COVID-19 requiring mechanical ventilation, but this has not been consistently reported across studies; currently, the true incidence of COVID-19 associated pulmonary aspergillosis is not known and studies are ongoing (Bartoletti, July 2020).
+A rise in coinfections with mucormycosis has been reported in India (Hoenigl, June 2021).

-However, due to diversion of stewardship efforts to pandemic responsibilities and away from core activities, inpatient antibiotic use may have proceeded unchecked for several months, potentially contributing to harms such as antimicrobial resistance Nori, Sept 2020).
+However, due to diversion of stewardship efforts to pandemic responsibilities and away from core activities, inpatient antibiotic use may have proceeded unchecked for several months, potentially contributing to harms such as antimicrobial resistance (Nori, September 2020).
 The long-term impact of antibiotic overuse during COVID-19 remains to be seen (Stevens, March 2020).

 In summary: Current data indicate that bacterial coinfections with SARS-CoV-2 infection are relatively infrequent (likely occurring in <10% of hospitalized COVID-19 patients).
 The literature does not support routine use of empiric antibiotics in the management of confirmed COVID-19 infection.
 Objective findings that increase the concern for bacterial superinfection include rise in leukocyte counts, lobar consolidation or evidence of necrotizing infection on chest imaging and recrudescence of fever after initial defervescence.
 Fungal superinfection (with Aspergillus) is also a concern, but the true incidence has not been defined; risk factors for fungal superinfection include steroid use, invasive catheters and prolonged mechanical ventilation.
 Antimicrobial stewardship programs can help optimize antimicrobial use during the pandemic.
 Continued investigation into optimal antimicrobial stewardship program interventions to limit antibiotic overuse during the COVID-19 pandemic is warranted.